Proceedings of the 38th Annual Computer Security Applications ConferenceAnnual Computer Security Applications Conference (ACSAC 2022)

-Proceedings of the 2021 ACM Asia Conference on Computer and Communications Security (ASIA CCS '21)AsiaCCS 2021
+Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security29th ACM Conference on Computer and Communications Security (CCS)

 SISSDEN is an EU H2020-funded project aimed at improving the cybersecurity posture of EU entities and end users through development of situational awareness and sharing of actionable information.
 It builds on the experience of Shadowserver, a non-profit organization well known in the security community for its efforts in mitigation of botnet and malware propagation, free of charge victim notification services, and close collaboration with LEAs, CERTs, and ISPs.
 Our role is to explore sensor technologies for cyber crime threats.
 Project period: May 2016 - Apr 2019.

 The overall objective of RAMSES is to design and develop a holistic, intelligent, scalable and modular platform for LEAs to facilitate digital Forensic Investigations.
 The system will extract, analyse, link and interpret information extracted from Internet related with financially-motivated malware, with a particular focus on ransomware and banking Trojans.
 We use disruptive Big Data technologies to extract patterns of fraudulent behaviour in enormous amounts of data.
 Project period: Sep 2016 - Aug 2019.

 rossowrossowBanking trojans, phishing and skimming expose online banking users to a wide variety of threats, commonly leading to significant financial losses.
 This BMBF-funded project explores technical and economical solutions to the risks of online banking.
 The consortium consists of Avira (a large anti-virus vendor), Fiducia GAD (providing the entire IT backend of "Volksbanken" in Germany), and the two research institutes if(is) and Prof. Matthias Rötting's research group at TU Berlin.
 Project period: autumn 2014 to autumn 2017.